SecPriv/android-profile-tracing/README.md

         - starts emulator if asked to
         - installs apps from .apk + .dm if asked to
         - calculates offsets in .oat files
-        - prepares and starts tracing script
+        - prepares and starts tracing using uprobe events for a given list of offsets
         - runs baseline/monkey/droidbot experiment
         - collects results
         - cleans up if asked to